alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/topology_edition.md

 # Edition menu

 With the edition menu you can do/redo your operations on topology and save it.
-When you save the topology, your changes are save in Alien and you cannot undo the operation create before the save.
+When you save the topology, your changes are save in Alien and you cannot do/undo the operation create before the save.

 # Advanced inputs